Inter Club Pro-Am Foursomes Tournament Conditions

 11. In the event of a tie, the match shall be resolved by a sudden death playoff with strokes taken as per the original match.
 The extra holes are a continuation of the stipulated round.

 12. In the event of exceptional circumstances making it impossible to complete, the match may by mutual agreement of the teams, be suspended.
-The Hon.
-Match Secretary must be advised accordingly within 24 hours.
-It must be restarted at the point from which it was suspended on the date and time agreed by the teams or in the absence of such agreement as directed by the Leicestershire & Rutland Golf Union, but in either case within ten days of the date for that round of the Tournament.
+The Director of Tournaments must be advised accordingly within 24 hours.
+It must be restarted at the point from which it was suspended on the date and time agreed by the teams or in the absence of such agreement as directed by the Leicestershire & Rutland Golf Limited, but in either case within ten days of the date for that round of the Tournament.

 14. Teams must be declared at least 10 minutes before the start time in playing order.
 After such time, except in exceptional circumstances, no alterations shall be permitted.